MyNameJeremy/EZKeyVal/README.md

 ## Usage

-you can start EZKeyVal by runing
+You can start EZKeyVal by running
 `npm run start`
-in its directory
+in its directory.

 - [getting values](#getting-values)
 - [setting values](#setting-values)